-- The MTA device MIB is structured to represent the assignment of MTA endpoints to a CMS.
-For more information on the security association between an MTA and a CMS refer to [5]. - CMS Kerberos Principal Name is not explicitly configured in the MTA endpoints.
+- The MTA device MIB is structured to represent the assignment of an MTA endpoint to a CMS.
+However, the security association between an MTA and a CMS is on a per-endpoint basis, unless all endpoints are configured to same CMS. - CMS Kerberos Principal Name is not explicitly configured in the MTA endpoints.
 The MTA MUST be able to determine the CMS Kerberos Principal Name based on the CMS FQDN, as specified in [5]. - For each unique pair of CMS Kerberos principal Name / Kerberos Realm assigned to an endpoint, the MTA MUST obtain a single Kerberos ticket [5].
 If the MTA already has a valid Kerberos ticket for that CMS, the MTA MUST NOT request an additional Kerberos ticket for that CMS.
-(Unless the expiration time of the current Kerberos ticket ≤ current time + PKINIT Grace Period, in which case the MTA MUST obtain a fresh ticket for the same CMS.) - In the case that a CMS FQDN maps to multiple IP addresses, the MTA MUST initially establish a pair of IPsec Security Associations with one of the IP addresses returned by the DNS server.
-The MTA MAY also initially establish IPsec Security Associations with the additional CMS IP addresses.
-Please refer to [5] for more information.

-If the MTA already has a pair of active Security Associations (inbound and outbound) with a particular CMS IP address, the MTA MUST NOT attempt to establish additional Security Associations with the same IP address.
+(Unless the expiration time of the current Kerberos ticket <= current time + PKINIT Grace Period, in which case the MTA MUST obtain a fresh ticket for the same CMS.) - In the case that a CMS FQDN maps to multiple IP addresses, the MTA MUST initially establish a pair of IPSEC Security Associations with one of the IP addresses returned by the DNS server.
+The MTA MAY also initially establish IPSEC Security Associations with the additional CMS IP addresses.
+Please refer to [5] for more information. - If the MTA already has a pair of active Security Associations (inbound and outbound) with a particular CMS IP address, the MTA MUST NOT attempt to establish additional Security Associations with the same IP address.